karanm6505/HuffStream/README.md

    cd server
    ```

-2. Run the server:
+2. Run the enhanced server:
    ```
-   python server.py
+   python multi_server.py
    ```

-   The server will start listening on port 9999 by default.
+   The server will start listening on the configured ports.

 ### Client Usage